Montenegro’s Lovćen Mausoleum, Royal Old Capital & Skadar Lake

 With the ideal climate between the mountains and the sea, conditions are ideal for all kinds of organically produced fare.
 Herbs like mint, wild sage and rosemary sprinkle the ground, while fruits, nuts and veggies like plums, figs, peppers, cherries, mandarines and pomegranates are grown in the valleys.
 Specialties like locally produced goat cheese, succulent honey, homemade rakija and various flavors of home-cured pršut (smoked ham) are also the norm.

-And as the lake began to grow dark, our captain took us back to shore.
+As the lake began to grow dark, our captain returned to shore.
 Exhausted from a long day, we loaded into the van and drove the hour and a half back to Kotor.

 Previous